clouless/macos-keyboard-remapping/README.md

  * 'Move Caret to Next Word' and add Shortcut `left-ctrl→`
  * 'Move Caret to Previous Word' and add Shortcut `left-ctrl←`
+ * 'Move Caret to Next Word with Selection' and add Shortcut `left-ctrl⇧→`
+ * 'Move Caret to Previous Word with Selection' and add Shortcut `left-ctrl⇧←`

 ## Atom.io